seventhback777/arcade-machine/src/about.md

 Here is the specific implementation file of the previous header file.
-What they are doing is the same as the purpose of the header file, so the implementation details will not be delved into
+What they are doing is the same as the purpose of the header file, so the implementation details will not be delved into.